arrayfire/arrayfire-fortran/README.md

 arrayfire_fortran
 =================

-This repository contains the files required to use ArrayFire from Fortran^.
+This repository contains the files required to use ArrayFire from Fortran.

 Prerequisites
 ---------------